-Effective and Efficient Administration Municipal buildings Office space.
-In- accessibility of municipal offices Designs for additional office space and provisioning of lift.
-Construction of additional offices.
-Design for municipal office park Commence with the construction of the office park Conducive environment for employees and public Effective and Efficient Administration Building control Lack of electronic building control system Procurement of the building control system Implementation of the building control system at full scale Monitoring and evaluation of the system Accelerated turnaround time and monitoring of process for approval of building plans Effective and Efficient Administration Mechanical workshop Lack of electronic workshop and fleet management system Procurement of the workshop and fleet management system Implementation of the workshop and fleet management system at full scale Monitoring and evaluation of the system Improved accountability at the workshop
+Strategic Objective Programme Issue / Challenges Short Term Strategies (0-2 yrs) Medium Term Strategies (2-3 yrs) Long Term Strategies (3-10 yrs) Strategic KPI before disposal to the rivers. alternative technologies to improve compliance Optimize and sustain infrastructure investment and services Municipal buildings Insufficient Office space.
+Designs for additional office space.
+Secure proposals for PPP funding model Construction of additional offices.
+Design for municipal office and parking Commence with the construction of the office and parking # Proposals secured for Office space development Optimize and sustain infrastructure investment and services Building control Lack of electronic building control system Procurement of the building control system Implementation of the building control system at full scale Monitoring and evaluation of the system 1 Building Control System procured Optimize and sustain infrastructure investment and services Mechanical workshop Lack of electronic workshop and fleet management system Procurement of the workshop and fleet management system Implementation of the workshop and fleet management system at full scale Monitoring and evaluation of the system 1 electronic workshop and fleet management System procured